Extremal sequences for the Bellman function of the dyadic maximal operator and applications to the Hardy operator

-{\bf Abstract:} We prove a characterization of the extremal sequences of the extremal problem for the Hardy operator, related to the Bellman function of the dyadic maximal operator.\ In fact we prove that they behave approximately like eigenfunctions of the Hardy operator for a specific eigenvalue. \\
+{\bf Abstract:} We prove that the extremal sequences for the Bellman function of the dyadic maximal operator behave approximately as eigenfunctions of this operator for a specific eigenvalue.
+We use this result to prove the analogous one with respect to the Hardy operator. \\